 EPA is working to reduce marine degradation in different ways.
-For example, EPA works with the International Maritime Organization to develop and implement legal standards that address vessel source pollution and ocean dumping.
+For example, EPA now is working with counterparts from NOAA, State, U.S. Coast Guard, industry and other countries to help the IMO develop an action plan to address ship-generated sources of marine plastic litter.
 EPA also works with the United Nations Caribbean Environment Program based in Jamaica, focused on reducing land-based sources of marine pollution, including in the Gulf of Mexico and the wider Caribbean region.

-- Learn more about how EPA protects Oceans, Coasts, Estuaries, and Beaches.
+- Learn more about how EPA protects Oceans and Coasts.

 - Learn more about U.S. Ocean Regulatory Programs.

 Land-Based Sources Protocol for the Wider Caribbean Region

 EPA led the negotiations for the Protocol Concerning Pollution from Land-Based Sources and Activities (LBS Protocol), which was signed in 1999 in Aruba, Netherlands Antilles, and entered into force in 2010 at the Cartagena Convention.
 The LBS Protocol is a legally binding protocol to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean (Cartagena Convention).

 The Wider Caribbean Region includes those countries that border: